-It provides automation and control — device identification and location tracking, reporting back to other IT systems and automatically assign policies managed by IT systems inside or outside the network management domain.
+Device identification and location tracking, reporting back to other IT systems and automatically assign policies managed by IT systems inside or outside the network management domain.
 It provides deep integration with the customers‘ existing IT and management systems and leads to improved processes, decreased troubleshooting times, and lower OPEX.
 The Service is the next logical step in the evolution for OneFabric Control Center.
 Data Center Manager manages virtual data centers, OneFabric Control Center manages devices and users at the access layer.
 The value of SDN in lies in the ability to provide network virtualization and automation of configuration across the entire network/fabric so new services and endsystems can be deployed rapidly and operational cost can be minimized.
-As enterprises embrace the new world of tablets, smartphones and laptops, a BYOD policy enables employees and guests to be more mobile and productive while the enterprise is secure and compliant.
+As enterprises embrace the new world of tablets, smartphones and laptops, a BYOD policy enables employees and guests to be more mobile.

 Extreme Networks OneFabric Connect Integration Service